The Feedback Capacity of Noisy Output is the STate (NOST) Channels: Main Results

-$\pi(y')$ is the stationary distribution induced from the Markov chain $P(y|y')=\sum_{u} P(u|y') Q_f(y|u,y')$, and $U$ is an auxiliary RV with $|\cU|\le L \triangleq \min \{ (|\cX|^{|\cS|},(|\cX|-1)|\cS||\cY|+1, (|\cY|-1)|\cY|+1 \}$. \end{theorem} The feedback capacity expression in \eqref{eq:cap2} is interesting, as it combines the idea of an auxiliary RV and stationary distributions.
+We note that \eqref{eq:y-uy} implies that $S'-Y'-U$ forms a Markov chain.
+The feedback capacity expression in \eqref{eq:cap2} is interesting, as it combines the idea of an auxiliary RV and stationary distributions.
 This is the first appearance in the literature of such a combination in a single-letter capacity expression.
 Any auxiliary input letter $u \in \cU$ represents a distinct deterministic mapping from $\cS$ to $\cX$.
 Such mappings are called \textit{strategies}, and were first introduced in Shannon's work \cite{Shannon58}.
 It is clear from \eqref{eq:cap2} that CSI increases the feedback capacity in the general case, because choosing $f$ to be $f(u,s)=u$, where $\cU=\cX$, i.e., $x$ and $u$ are identical, gives \eqref{eq:cap}.
-Furthermore, although there is generally a total of $|\cX|^{|\cS|}$ strategies, $C_{\text{FB-CSI}}$ can be achieved with only $L$ of them.
-We note that in the case where the state sequence is distributed i.i.d., $C_{\text{FB-CSI}}$ recovers the capacity derived by Shannon \cite{Shannon58} (feedback cannot increase the capacity of DMCs \cite{shannon56}) with the cardinality bound $|\cU|\le \min \{(|\cX|-1)|\cS|+1, |\cY|\}$ (see \cite{el2011network}).
+Furthermore, although there is generally a total of $|\cX|^{|\cS|}$ strategies, $C_{\text{FB-CSI}}$ can be achieved with at most $L$ of them.
+Hence, the maximization on $f(u,s')$, which is $x$, in \eqref{eq:cap2} is to choose a subset of $L$ maximizing strategies from the set of all strategies (that is, $\binom{|\cX|^{|\cS|}}{L}$ ways to choose in total).
+We note that in the case where the state sequence is i.i.d., $C_{\text{FB-CSI}}$ recovers the capacity derived by Shannon \cite{Shannon58} (feedback cannot increase the capacity of DMCs \cite{shannon56}) with the cardinality bound $|\cU|\le \min \{(|\cX|-1)|\cS|+1, |\cY|\}$ (see, e.g., \cite{el2011network}).
 In comparison, our general cardinality bound, $L$, has a multiplication by $|\cY|$ because of the memory preserved by the previous output, but both cardinality bounds coincide in the case of i.i.d. states.

+Analogically to Lemma \ref{lem:Eli} for the case without CSI, the following Lemma declares that the maximum in \eqref{eq:cap2} can particularly be attained by an input distribution and a function $f:\cU \times \cS \to \cX$ that induce a uniqueness of the stationary output distribution.